TryAtSoftware/Extensions/README.md

 This method should be used whenever each generic parameter is uniquely identified with a certain attribute.
 All entries within the external configuration map should have as a key the attribute type and as a value the type that should be substituted for a generic parameter decorated with the corresponding attribute.

+If there are none or multiple attributes for a generic parameter, this method will throw an exception.
+If the external configuration is missing some attribute type, an exception will be thrown as well.

 Example:
 ```C#
 public class MyType<[KeyType] TKey, [ValueType] TValue> {}